Photo by Amy Farber

 — Rachel Gordon, Contemporary Jewry

-Her interviews and reviews related to comics, graphic novels, and memoir can be found in publications including NPR.org, The Washington Post, The Boston Globe, Los Angeles Review of Books, The Comics Journal, The Forward, The Guardian, BookTrib, The Believer, Publisher’s Weekly, and The Women’s Review of Books, among others.
+Her interviews and reviews related to comics, graphic novels, and memoir can be found in publications including NPR, The Washington Post, The Boston Globe, Los Angeles Review of Books, The Comics Journal, The Forward, The Guardian, BookTrib, The Believer, Publisher’s Weekly, and The Women’s Review of Books, among others.

 She is author of “How Come Boys Get to Keep Their Noses?”: Women and Jewish American Identity in Contemporary Graphic Memoirs (Columbia University Press, 2016), and co-editor of The Comics of Julie Doucet and Gabrielle Bell: A Place Inside Yourself (University Press of Mississippi, 2019), winner of the 2020 Comics Studies Society (CSS) Prize for Best Edited Collection.
 With Laura Limonic, she is co-editor of a multi-disciplinary Special Issue of Shofar: an Interdisciplinary Journal of Jewish Studies, titled “What’s Jewish About Death?”
 (March 2021).
 You can read their intro here.

-She lives in Brooklyn, with her partner, two kids, and a dog, and loves talking about podcasts.
+Tahneer lives in Brooklyn, with her partner, two kids, and a dog, and loves talking about podcasts.

 Here’s her Academic CV.

-Here’s a recording of a recent talk she gave for the Yiddish Book Center, called “Family Secrets and the Graphic Novel: Rutu Modan’s The Property and Nora Krug’s Belonging.”
-And finally, here’s a talk, “Visual // Grief,” that she recently gave for the Oxford Comics Network Winter Seminar Series 2021, sponsored by TORCH (The Oxford Research Center for Humanities).
+Here’s a recording of a talk she gave for the Yiddish Book Center, called “Family Secrets and the Graphic Novel: Rutu Modan’s The Property and Nora Krug’s Belonging.”
+And here’s a talk, “Visual // Grief,” that she gave for the Oxford Comics Network Winter Seminar Series 2021, sponsored by TORCH (The Oxford Research Center for Humanities).

 You can find her sometimes on Instagram.